gbrao018/eva4/S15A/README.md

 	We will assign the labels to each pixel whether it belongs to background or foreground.

-	And each pixelo should carry the depth information also.
+	And each pixel should carry the depth information also.

 Dataset Prepration: